 How does champion selection in LOL Wild Rift ranked games work?

 Ranked games in Wild Rift use an S-draft format.
 Essentially, teams alternately pick champions to encourage fair and strategic picks among team members.
 In comparison, players in normal/unranked matches only need to choose and lock in a champion before another player does.

-Why should I bother with Wild Rift ranked games?
+Why should I bother with League of Legends Wild Rift ranked games?

 Knowing how they are a cut above the rest is what drives many people into climbing the ranks.
 To others, the rewards are the icing on the cake.
 Throughout and by the end of each Ranked season, players are rewarded with loot boxes, skins, banners, and other in-game goodies.